<?xml version="1.0" encoding="UTF-8"?>

 <burial_date>Tue, 30 Nov -0001</burial_date>

-In keeping with his wishes, cremation services will be held for Billy.
+In keeping with his wishes, David will be cremated.

 Expressions of sympathy may be extended to the family at www.amoscarvelli.com.
 A service of Amos Carvelli Funeral Home.